 Sorry, you must log in to save an item.

 The color mauve has been making quite the splash in the beauty world, from mauve lipstick to—most recently—mauve hair.
 And if you have brown hair, then you may have thought about changing up your hair color to help give it the look of body and movement.
-While traditional blonde highlights could certainly help you achieve that look, there’s one color trend of the moment that can be seriously stunning when paired with brunette locks—we’re talking about chocolate mauve.
-Chocolate mauve hair, a hybrid of dark brown and the super-popular rose gold shade, could be the perfect way to embrace this hair color trend, and you already have the base color required.
+While traditional blonde highlights could certainly help you achieve that look, there’s one hair color trend of the moment that can be seriously stunning when paired with brown hair—we’re talking about chocolate mauve hair.
+Chocolate mauve hair, a hybrid of dark brown hair and rose gold hair, could be the perfect way to embrace this hair color trend, and you already have the base color required.
 The sweet shade isn’t very bright—in fact, the end result typically looks pretty subtle.
-So, it could be the perfect color choice if you want to spruce up your look without making too dramatic of a change.
-Here, learn about how to get a chocolate mauve hair color and how care for your new hue.
+So, it could be the perfect hair color choice if you want to spruce up your look without making too dramatic of a change.
+Here, learn about how to get a chocolate mauve hair color and how to care for your new hue.